Let Them Eat Gluten Free Cake

 Instructions

 • With the mixer on low speed, slowly add half the flour mixture, followed by half the milk mixture.
-Alternate with the final half of the flour and final half of the milk, just until combined.
-Don't overmix.
+Alternate with the final half of the flour and final half of the milk.
+Scrape down the sides and bottom and then mix for about 20-30 seconds.

 • Remove from the oven and place on baking racks to cool.

-• Pour into a heat-proof container and place in the refrigerator to cool.
+• Pour into a heat-proof bowl or container and place in the refrigerator to cool completely.

 • In the bowl of a stand mixer with the paddle attachment, beat the butter until light and fluffy.